 All English 101A, 151A, 151B, 162, and 163 courses are hybrid, with class meetings on campus and online.
 Students must have Internet access.
 Internet access is available for free to students in the computer labs on both the Fremont and Newark campuses.

 The English Department offers two levels of developmental reading and writing before transfer-level composition.
-At the developmental level, the reading and writing classes are separate; at the transfer-level reading and writing are taught together.
+At the entry level, students take a separate reading class (English 162) and a separate writing class (English 151A).
+At the higher developmental level, students have the option of taking a separate reading class (English 163) and a separate writing class (English 151B) or a combined reading and writing class (English 151RW).
+At the transfer-level reading and writing are taught together.

 |Type||Developmental Level 1||Developmental Level 2||Transfer-level|